Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Abstract

 \section{Abstract}

-In the field of multi-agent learning, the challenge of mixed-motive cooperation is pronounced, given the inherent contradictions between individual and collective goals.
-Current research in this domain primarily focuses on incorporating domain knowledge into rewards or introducing additional mechanisms to foster cooperation.
-However, many of these methods suffer from the drawbacks of manual design costs and the lack of a theoretical grounding convergence procedure to the solution.
-To address this gap, we approach the mixed-motive game by modeling it as a differentiable game to study learning dynamics.
-We introduce a novel optimization method named \hlight{A}ltruistic \hlight{G}radient \hlight{A}djustment (\hlight{AgA}) that employs gradient adjustments to novelly align individual and collective objectives.
-Furthermore, we provide theoretical proof that the selection of an appropriate alignment weight in AgA can accelerate convergence towards the desired solutions while effectively avoiding the undesired ones.
-The visualization of learning dynamics effectively demonstrates that AgA successfully achieves alignment between individual and collective objectives.
-Additionally, through evaluations conducted on established mixed-motive benchmarks such as the public good game, Cleanup, Harvest, and our modified mixed-motive SMAC environment, we validate AgA's capability to facilitate altruistic and fair collaboration.
+Among the research topics in multi-agent learning, mixed-motive cooperation is one of the most prominent challenges, primarily due to the mismatch between individual and collective goals.
+The cutting-edge research is focused on incorporating domain knowledge into rewards and introducing additional mechanisms to incentivize cooperation.
+However, these approaches often face shortcomings such as the effort on manual design and the absence of theoretical groundings.
+To close this gap, we model the mixed-motive game as a differentiable game for the ease of illuminating the learning dynamics towards cooperation.
+More detailed, we introduce a novel optimization method named \textbf{\textit{A}}ltruistic \textbf{\textit{G}}radient \textbf{\textit{A}}djustment (\textbf{\textit{AgA}}) that employs gradient adjustments to progressively align individual and collective objectives.
+Furthermore, we theoretically prove that AgA effectively attracts gradients to stable fixed points of the collective objective while considering individual interests, and we validate these claims with empirical evidence.
+We evaluate the effectiveness of our algorithm AgA through benchmark environments for testing mixed-motive collaboration with small-scale agents such as the two-player public good game and the sequential social dilemma games, Cleanup and Harvest, as well as our self-developed large-scale environment in the game StarCraft II.